 The Misconduct Review Officer is responsible for:

-• Taking appropriate action to sequester relevant data or evidence relating to the allegation and notifying the appropriate offices/individuals at Duke if the health and safety of animal subjects, human subjects, patients or other personnel may be affected.
+- Throughout the research misconduct proceedings, taking appropriate action to sequester relevant data or evidence relating to the allegation and notifying the appropriate offices/individuals at the university if the health and safety of animal subjects, human subjects, patients or other personnel may be affected.

 Standing Committee on Misconduct in Research (SCMR)

-The Standing Committee on Misconduct in Research has no fewer than three (3) committee members.
-The Committee consists of faculty members with a wide array of experience in the design, conduct, and reporting of research.
-The Duke Office of Scientific Integrity (DOSI) within the Office of Research and Innovation will seek nominations from Department/Center/Institute leaders and School/College Deans and ensure broad representation from as many research areas across the institution as possible.
+The Standing Committee on Misconduct in Research (SCMR) consists of faculty members with a wide array of experience in the design, conduct, and reporting of research.
+The Duke Office of Scientific Integrity (DOSI) within the Office of Research and Innovation will seek nominations from Department/Center/Institute leaders and School/College Deans and ensure broad representation from as many research areas across the university as possible.
 DOSI will provide nominations to the Provost, who will appoint committee members following consultation with the Executive Committee of the Academic Council (ECAC).
+A subset of at least three (3) with no known conflicts of interest will conduct a given inquiry, once it is determined by the Deciding Official to be warranted.
 A legal advisor will be appointed by the Deciding Official for each inquiry and will serve as an ex officio member throughout the Research Misconduct Proceedings.

 The SCMR is responsible for:

-• Conducting an inquiry into allegations referred from the MRO;
+- Conducting an inquiry into allegations referred from the Deciding Official;

 Investigation Committee